 Indeed, serving the Crystal Palace was their primary objective.
 Subsidiary objectives could wait.
 The fact that the railway company set up to create this new branch was called “The Crystal Palace and South London Junction Railway“ (CP&SLJR) shows that the purpose of the railway was to explicitly provide for visitors to the Crystal Palace rather than provide a service for the surrounding catchment area (Sydenham Hill).
 It must be rare example, especially then, of a station not named after the area it served.

 As things turned out, the LCD&R were beaten in the quest for having a station at Crystal Palace by the West End of London and Crystal Palace Railway – a subsidiary of the LB&SCR.
-However the rival station, located less conveniently on Anerley Hill, did not provide a direct route from the West End until 1856.
+However the rival station, located less conveniently on Anerley Hill, did not provide a direct route all the way from the West End until 1860.

 The “South London Junction” in the title of the railway company is today’s Loughborough Junction and at the time only the routes to Herne Hill (centre arm) and Victoria (western arm) existed.
 The CP&SLJR would create the eastern arm.
 The railway was built through an area then devoid of railways so had no junctions beyond Loughborough Junction.
 It was just a long branch line.
 The line was opened before either of the two original intermediate stations (Lordship Lane and Honor Oak) were ready – such was the focus on exhibition traffic.